This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 In addition to eating a lot, Shrimp like to explore their tank area.
 You want to have plants with larger leaves or a thick carpet.
 Plants with plenty of foliage are ideal for shrimp and help keep them entertained.

 So if you have other pets in your tank, you should definitely have larger plants.
 Shrimp will want to hide and create their own territory.
 And vegetation with plenty of coverage is a must for shrimp with or without other pet species though.
 Shrimp feel more secure and safe in their tank when they have space to conceal themselves.

 The best tip to take care of your aquarium plants

-A great all-in-one liquid fertilizer should get you a long long way.
+A great all-in-one liquid fertilizer should get you a long, long way.
 I prefer liquid fertilizer over any other form of fertilization because the only thing you have to do is add the fluid to your tank in the correct dosage.
-If you do not have aquarium plant fertilizer yet, I recommend you buying Seachem Flourish.
-It’s available here on Amazon and will not let you down.
+If you do not have aquarium plant fertilizer yet, I recommend you buying API Leaf Zone.
+It’s available here on Chewy and will not let you down.

 Now let’s dive into the first plant on the list: Java Fern!

 Java Fern is an incredibly popular plant choice for shrimp tanks.
 Their large sprouting leaves are the perfect hideout for shrimp.
 And the best part is that it doesn’t take much to grow this plant in your aquarium.
 Ferns are adept at living in a multitude of water conditions.
 And in a shrimp tank, they will easily adjust to your pet’s water needs.

 You can use higher intensity light on this plant, but this is not necessary for your plant to thrive.
 Java Fern generally has low lighting needs.
 But I recommend using fertilizer if you want larger Fern leaves.
 This is not strictly required, but you will get a healthier-looking plant from this product.